MOHDJUNAID70/MOHDJUNAID70/README.md

 ## 👋 About Me

-I'm a final-year CS student at **Lovely Professional University** who builds backend systems that are actually deployed — not just on localhost.
+I'm a final-year computer science student at **Lovely Professional University** who builds backend systems that are actually deployed — not just on localhost.

 My focus is on **Java + Spring Boot** backends that solve real engineering problems: concurrent bookings, stateless auth, rate limiting, clean API design.
 I care about writing code that works in production, not just in demos.